AdobeDocs/dynamic-media-classic.en/help/using/creating-media-portal-groups.md

    See [Establish asset access permissions for a group](creating-media-portal-groups.md#establishing_asset_access_permissions_for_a_group).

 1. You can choose which Image Presets are available to the group.
-Just click the **[!UICONTROL Image Preset Access Permissions]** tab, and select Image Presets that the group can use.
+Click the **[!UICONTROL Image Preset Access Permissions]** tab, and select Image Presets that the group can use.

    See [Choose Image Preset access permissions for a group](creating-media-portal-groups.md#choosing_image_preset_access_permissions_for_a_group).